manojworks/pycode/README.md

 12. Given a string and a non-empty substring sub, compute recursively the number of times that sub appears in the string, without the sub strings overlapping.
 13. We have triangle made of blocks.
 The topmost row has 1 block, the next row down has 2 blocks, the next row has 3 blocks, and so on.
 Compute recursively (no loops or multiplication) the total number of blocks in such a triangle with the given number of rows.
 14. Given a non-negative int n, compute recursively (no loops) the count of the occurrences of 8 as a digit, except that an 8 with another 8 immediately to its left counts double, so 8818 yields 4.

+*More Recusrion*

+1. Given a string, compute recursively a new string where all the 'x' chars have been removed.
+2. Given a string, compute recursively a new string where all the lowercase 'x' chars have been moved to the end of the string.
+3. Given a string that contains a single pair of parenthesis, compute recursively a new string made of only of the parenthesis and their contents, so "xyz(abc)123" yields "(abc)".
+Assume that there is indeed a single pair of parenthesis
+4. Given a string and a non-empty substring sub, compute recursively if at least n copies of sub appear in the string somewhere, possibly with overlapping.
+N will be non-negative.
+5. The fibonacci sequence is a famous bit of mathematics, and it happens to have a recursive definition.
+The first two values in the sequence are 0 and 1 (essentially 2 base cases).
+Each subsequent value is the sum of the previous two values, so the whole sequence is: 0, 1, 1, 2, 3, 5, 8, 13, 21 and so on.
+Define a recursive fibonacci(n) method that returns the nth fibonacci number, with n=0 representing the start of the sequence.
+6. Given a non-negative int n, return the sum of its digits recursively (no loops).
+7. Given base and n that are both 1 or more, compute recursively (no loops) the value of base to the n power, so powerN(3, 2) is 9 (3 squared)
+8. Given a string, compute recursively (no loops) a new string where all the lowercase 'x' chars have been changed to 'y' chars.
+9. Given an array of ints, compute recursively if the array contains a 6.
+10. Given a string, compute recursively a new string where all the adjacent chars are now separated by a "*".
+11. We'll say that a "pair" in a string is two instances of a char separated by a char.
+So "AxA" the A's make a pair.
+Pair's can overlap, so "AxAxA" contains 3 pairs -- 2 for A and 1 for x.
+Recursively compute the number of pairs in the given string.
+12. Given a string and a non-empty substring sub, compute recursively the largest substring which starts and ends with sub and return its length.
+13. Given a string, return recursively a "cleaned" string where adjacent chars that are the same have been reduced to a single char.
+So "yyzzza" yields "yza".
+14. Given a string, return true if it is a nesting of zero or more pairs of parenthesis, like "(())" or "((()))".
+Suggestion: check the first and last chars, and then recur on what's inside them.
+15. Given an array of ints, compute recursively if the array contains somewhere a value followed in the array by that value times 10.
+We'll use the convention of considering only the part of the array that begins at the given index.
+In this way, a recursive call can pass index+1 to move down the array.
+The initial call will pass in index as 0.